mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

    :align: center

-So, for example, we can chose to scale whiter-than-screen-white to our screen-white so we can see the contrasts there.
+So, for example, we can choose to scale whiter-than-screen-white to our screen-white so we can see the contrasts there.

 The point of this is that you can take advantage of more lightness detail in an image.
-While you can't see the difference between screen white and whiter-than-screen-white(because you screen can't show the difference), graphics programs can certainly use it.
+While you can't see the difference between screen white and whiter-than-screen-white (because your screen can't show the difference), graphics programs can certainly use it.

 A common example is matching the lighting between a 3d model and a real world scene.
 Others are advanced photo retouching, with much more contrast information available to the user.
 In painting itself, this allows you to create an image where you can be flippant with the contrast, and allow yourself to go as bright as you'd like.